aahaanmaini/Deep-Generative-Replay/README.md

 2. Train the Solver, 50% on the SHVN dataset and 50% on the fake MNIST dataset (images + labels) &rarr; `shvn_solver.ipynb`

 ## Results
 The final CNN (Second Solver) achieved an accuracy of about 90% when tested on both MNIST and SHVN images.
-Therefore, this project was a success.